scope3data/methodology/docs/consumer_devices.md

 $PEPS = {PE \over 365 • UL • DU • 3600}$

-To calculate the *Lifecycle Emissions Per Second of Use* (LEPS), we multiply the grid intensity of the consumer's location (GI) and the usage energy of the consumer device (UEPS) and add this to the production energy per second.
+To calculate the *Lifecycle Emissions Per Second of Use* (LEPS), we multiply the grid intensity of the consumer's location (GI) and the usage energy of the consumer device (UEPS) and add this to the production energy per second (PEPS).

 $LEPS = {PEPS + GI • UEPS}$